finnmayhew/The-Revelation-Mission/Sessions/Session3.md

 Remember that Elinore won't be at next session, and see if there's a natural thing to separate Carcy from the party.

+Norvin should turn back on at the end of the session.

 ## Table Notes